 From time to time, additional electives may be offered as a selected topics course online or as an in-person class at the Tampa campus.
 Please consult with the MA program director for those course offerings.

-For a select number of students, assistantships may be available.
-Please discuss with a Master Program Director.
+For a select number of competitive students, assistantships or other opportunities may be available.